-This is an introductory tour aimed at adults with an interest
+This is a tour aimed at adults with an interest in the Cathars.

-in the Cathars.
-No prior knowledge is assumed, though in practice
+No prior knowledge is assumed, though in practice most people

 2018 Tour Dates